 Founded in April 1999 in Portland, Oregon, Celilo Group Media is a media and technology company with a mission of expanding the marketplace for sustainable products and services.

 The Chinook Book mobile app was launched in 2010 for delivering secure one-time-use coupons, and it has grown to be accepted at over 2,500 merchant locations.
 The flexible app platform hosts Chinook Book offers as well as exclusive rewards for community partners ranging from universities and utility green power programs to the nation's leading carsharing service.
 In July 2015, Chinook Book released a brand new app for delivering Chinook Book mobile coupons.
 It was designed to deliver improved functionality and ongoing annual and seasonal coupons throughout the year.
-You can download it here.
+You can test drive it with a 30 day free trial here.

 In 2010, the company was certified as a B Corporation and was recertified in 2013.

 About Celilo Falls

 Our company is named after Celilo Falls on the Columbia River.
 The Native Americans of the Pacific Northwest regarded the falls of Celilo as a sacred place.
 Trading communities flourished there, drawn by the bounty of fish the falls provided.
 Before the arrival of Lewis and Clark, Native Americans from as far south as California and as far North as Alaska would travel to Celilo to fish and trade.

 On March 10, 1957, a dam at The Dalles, Oregon was completed, and within 24 hours the roar of Celilo falls was silenced under the rising water of the Columbia.
 But the falls are still there, under the water, and one day we may hear them again.